setms/book/docs/requirements/digest.md

 Conversely, it's useful to train stakeholders in the fundamentals of software development.

 In most cases, more than one category of user, or **user class**, exists.
+Some people call user classes stakeholder profiles.
-The analyst works with the business sponsor to select representatives of each, known as **product champions**.
+The analyst works with the business sponsor to select representatives of each user class, known as **product champions**.
+The project's decision makers must resolve conflicts between user classes, focusing on the primary stakeholders.

 Lack of adequate customer involvement leads to an **expectation gap**, a gulf between what customers need and what developers deliver.